wely/DevCamp/HOL/dotnet/13-azure-functions/README.md

 ![CosmosDB Database and Collection](media/100/af2-functioncosmos2.png)

 ### 5. Checkpoint - Test CosmosDB Integration
 You should now have a function ready with enough code to test.
 Add a log message "Hello World" if you are feeling ambitious.
 Leave the existing log messages in place - they are relevant for our app.
 Note that the sample log messages are at the "Verbose" level, and will not appear in our log trace by default.
-For normal development, we could change our logging level in host.json, but to keep things simple, change the log levels to Info instead.
+For normal development, we could change our logging level in host.json, but to keep things simple for this HOL, change the log levels to Info instead.
 Save your function and expand the log window at the bottom.

 ![Starter Function Code](media/100/af2-initialfunctioncode.png)